unibo-fc-isi-ds/lab-snippets/snippets/lab4/README.md

-# Exercise: RPC-based Authentication Service
+# Exercise: Secure RPC-based Authentication Service

 ## Introduction
-This project is a JSON-based RPC Authentication Service, enabling user authentication and token validation.
-Users can be authenticated only if pre-registered in the database, with all interactions handled via a command-line interface.

-## Assumptions and Limitations
-- All users must be inserted into the database before authentication
+This project extends the JSON-based RPC Authentication Service by adding access control features.
+More specifically, users can read from the database only if they are authenticated and if their role is admin.

 ## High Level Design
-The provided structure of the RPC Client and Server has been adhered to, with the following additions:
+The existing structure of the RPC-based Authentication Service has been adhered to, with the following additions:
-- Serialization and deserialization of the expiration datetime of the token
-- Implementation of the ClientStub code for the authentication service to handle `authenticate` and `validate_token` requests
-- Inclusion of the `service` field in the `Request` class to direct requests to the appropriate service (i.e. UserDatabase or AuthenticationService)
+- Inclusion of the `token` field in the `Request` class and update the corresponding (de)serialization logic
-- Addition of token saving in JSON files (formatted as `<username>.json`) after authentication.
-All these files are stored in the `./snippets/lab4/tokens/` directory
-- Addition of user saving in a JSON file (located in `./snippets/lab4/database.json`) after users are inserted to the database.
-This file is read at server start-up to retrieve users added in previous sessions
-- Extraction of the signature creation logic to a separate class (`DefaultSigner`), allowing testing of the token validation feature
+- Extension of the command-line interface by adding a new command to specify the requester of the operation
+- Addition of the (optional) token in `ClientStub`
+- Distinction between protected and public operations via `@requires_authorization` decorator
+- Update `ServerStub` to check for the presence and validity of the token and the user's role

 ### Example
 Run server on port 8080: